corralledcode/flagcalc/README.md

 6. The heart of the present uses of the tool, and coding work ongoing, is towards “-a”: compute the likelihood over say twenty-thousand graphs (random or manually entered, or automatically populated by some computer script) having any number of named criteria, and then amongst those that pass the criterion, compute the named “measure” of the graph, e.g. “girth”, “average edge count”, “diameter”, etc. I use terminology from the opening pages of Diestel’s 2017 graduate textbook “Graph Theory”.

-flagcalc <your commands here> -a connc girthm all
+flagcalc <your commands here> -a connc m2=girthm all

-will use criterion “connected criterion” and for those that are connected graphs, will apply “girth measure”.
+will use criterion “connected criterion” and for those that are connected graphs, will apply the round two measure “girth measure” (indicated by the “two” in “m2”).
 Note “all” is required, unless one has sorted previously using “-f all”, in which case “sorted” is possible in place of “all”; in the absence of either, it will just apply the criteria and measures to the last graph on the workplace stack.

 7. Continuing,

-flagcalc <your commands here> -a connc forestc radiusm s=”(NOT 0) AND 1” all
+flagcalc <your commands here> -a connc forestc radiusm s=”(NOT [0]) AND [1]” all

-will test “connected criterion” and “forest criterion”, accepting the logical “NOT” of the first and the positive truth of the second, i.e all forests that aren’t trees i.e. have more than one connected component (and here is the code I personally just used to confirm that “forest criterion” is different from “forest criterion AND connected criterion”, i.e. from “tree criterion”:
+will test “connected criterion” and “forest criterion”, accepting the logical “NOT” of the first and the positive truth of the second, i.e all forests that aren’t trees i.e. have more than one connected component.
+One now can also use the both-way not-and of

-“flagcalc -r 10 12 1000 -a connc forestc l=AND all -v i=minimal2.cfg min”
+s=”([connc] && [forestc]) != [treec]”

-)
+and use “-g o=<filename> overwrite passed” to get any stray graphs that fail to be equal under the two criteria named.)

 8. Referring to the tool’s name, one can input a test graph to induce an embedding in the graphs on the workplace, using